KG700/spectator-coding-assignment/README.md

 ```

 ## Application Design
 This application was designed using ReactJS.
-It was built using a TDD process using the testing frameworks Jest and Enzyme.
+A TDD process was followed using the testing frameworks Jest and Enzyme.

 The components have been arranged in the following structure:
 <insert component diagram>